wildonion/gem/core/stripewh/README.md

 ## Can be easier?

+> Make sure you've setup the `https://api.panel.conse.app` DNS record for the panel APIs so the webhook server can send the charge-user-balance request to the panel server or if your ass is a wide one! you can change the `panel_webhook_url` value in `server.py` code to `http://localhost:7443/health/cid/wallet/stripe/update/balance/webhook`.

-Yes! jut run the following command in a new terminal to get the webhook secret and start the stripe webhook listener to accept incoming webhook events like checkouts in localhost, make sure you have already setup the docker container for the `stripewh` server and is accepting connection on port `4243`, also remember to update the `STRIPE_WEBHOOK_SIGNATURE` field inside the `.env` file.
+Yes! just run the following command in a new terminal to get the webhook secret and start the stripe webhook listener to accept incoming webhook events like checkouts in localhost, make sure you have already setup the docker container for the `stripewh` server and is accepting connection on port `4243`, also remember to update the `STRIPE_WEBHOOK_SIGNATURE` field inside the `.env` file.

 ```bash
 cd .. && cd .. && cd scripts